alekseygenerozov/starforge_mult_search/code/README.md

 # Reproducing paper results and figures
 Running the full analysis pipeline takes several days of compute on an HPC.

-However, the results can be reproduced in reasonable time if the output of the multiple search algorithm has already been prepared.
+However, the paper figures can be reproduced in reasonable time (~?? min) if the output of the multiple search algorithm has already been prepared.
+We have upload this output, so that this can be done.
+The scripts for this part of the analysis are stored in the "analysis" subdirectory.

 1. Output files from the multiple search algorithm.
 [In the directory ...]
-2. Scripts that post-process the data (e.g. analyze_multiples.py, analyze_multiples_part2.py,
+2. Scripts that post-process these files (e.g. analyze_multiples.py, analyze_multiples_part2.py,
-high_multiples_analysis.py) reorganizes the data into tables for easier analysis.
+high_multiples_analysis.py), reogranizing the data into tables for easier analysis.
+For completeness we describe these scripts' outputs in README_ANALYSIS, but the user does not actually need to interact with these intermediate outputs to reproduce the paper figures.
-3. Scripts that produce Figures in the analysis/figures..., using the above data tables.
+3. Scripts that produce Figures in the analysis/figures, using the above data tables.
+So fig2.py generates figure 2, fig3.py generates figure 3, etc.
+4. fig2.py also generates ex_fig5.py, and ex_fig2.py generates the right panel of fig2.
+5. fig4.py generates the *numbers* in the schematic in fig. 4
+6. Tables.py generate the *numbers* in the Tables.

-The script "run_pipeline" runs the analysis in 1-3, and generates pdf files for figures... in the paper.
+The script "run_pipeline_all" runs the analysis steps above, and generates pdf files for the figures in the paper.

-[Can give more detail about the data tables here.]

-[Have some undocumented scripts here...]